-If you are used to seeing spider plants in hanging baskets indoors, the idea of spider plants as ground cover may surprise you.
+If you are used to seeing spider plants in hanging baskets indoors, the idea of spider plants as groundcover may surprise you.
 However, spider plants in the wild grow in the ground.
-And those who live in warm climates have been using spider plant for ground cover for years.
-If you are considering spider plant ground cover, read on for all the information you’ll need about caring for spider plants in gardens.
+Those who live in warm climates have been using spider plants for groundcover for years.
+If you are considering spider plant groundcover, read on for all the information you’ll need about caring for spider plants in gardens.

 Spider plants, with their long, slender, trailing leaves, look a bit like green spiders.
 These are great plants for beginning gardeners since they are surprisingly easy going and very tolerant of less-than-perfect cultural care.

 Many people have a few spider plants indoors as potted or hanging-basket plants.
-But those who live in warmer climates like U.S. Department of Agriculture plant hardiness zones 9b to 11 can grow these lush beauties in outdoor garden beds or as spider plant ground cover.
+Those who live in warmer climates though, like USDA plant hardiness zones 9b to 11, can grow these lush beauties in outdoor garden beds or as spider plant groundcover.